 Intrigued, I began to research the places they were emigrating to.
 I thought to myself, “Self, maybe I should move to these places, too!”
 I’ve got FOMO, even if I never intend to leave the country of my birth except to visit.
 I have to know.

 Canadians, Brits, and other Europeans are always bragging about how much better they have it than we do, even if their only knowledge of us is what they see on reality television.
 Like Long Island Medium, or Friends.
-Typical Americans, all of them.
+Typical Americans in those shows, without a doubt.

 Ergo, I set out to see how great it was in these braggable places.
 Trinidad has beaches, after all, and if prices are good, you never know.
 So I checked out real estate prices, which are so-so at best.
 They are pretty high along the coast, which shouldn’t be a surprise.
 That’s a clue right there that any black people emigrating there, or anywhere else, have the bucks to do it, and most likely a business they can export with them.

-Here is an excerpt from the enlightened and compassionate immigration policy of Trinidad and Tobego where people will be so much better off than in the US:
+Here is an excerpt from the enlightened and compassionate immigration policy of Trinidad and Tobago where people will be so much better off than in the US:

 “8. … (2), entry into Trinidad and Tobago of the persons described in this subsection…is prohibited, namely-Prohibited classes: